Inclusion of Three-body Correction to Relativistic Equation-of-Motion Coupled Cluster Method: The Application to Electron Detachment Problem: Theory and Computational Details

-Using the corrected single and double amplitudes, one can construct the similarity transformed Hamiltonian $\bar{H}^{0}_{\text{CCSD(T)(a)}}$.
+Using the corrected singles and doubles amplitudes, one can construct the similarity-transformed Hamiltonian $\bar{H}^{0}_{\text{CCSD(T)(a)}}$.
 This Hamiltonian can be directly used in the EOM calculations.
-The detailed derivation of the method can be found in the original non relativistic work by Stanton and co workers.\cite{CCSDTA_2016} The computational cost of IP-EOM-CCSD(T)(a) consists of four main steps: (i) the iterative CCSD ground-state calculation, scaling as $\mathcal{O}(n^6)$; (ii) generation of the perturbative triple amplitudes, $\hat{T}_{3}^{[2]}$; (iii) construction of $\bar{H}_{\text{CCSD(T)(a)}}$ scaling as $\mathcal{O}(n^7)$; and (iv) the iterative calculation of the IP-EOM, also scaling as $\mathcal{O}(n^7)$ which is the overall cost.
-The storage requirement remain same as the original IP-EOM-CCSDT.
-To further improve the computational efficiency of IP-EOM calculations, a perturbative approximation, analogous to the ground-state CCSD(T)(a) method, can be extended to excited states.
+The detailed derivation of the method can be found in the original non-relativistic work of Stanton and co-workers.\cite{CCSDTA_2016} The computational cost of IP-EOM-CCSD(T)(a) consists of four main steps: (i) the iterative CCSD ground-state calculation, scaling as $\mathcal{O}(n^6)$; (ii) generation of the perturbative triple amplitudes $t_{3}^{[2]}$; (iii) construction of $\bar{H}_{\text{CCSD(T)(a)}}$ scaling as $\mathcal{O}(n^7)$; and (iv) the iterative IP-EOM calculation, also scaling as $\mathcal{O}(n^7)$, which determines the overall cost.
+The storage requirement remains the same as that of the full IP-EOM-CCSDT method.
+To further improve the computational efficiency of IP-EOM calculations, a perturbative approximation, analogous to the ground-state CCSD(T)(a) method, can be extended to the excited-state problem.
 In this approach, the triples contribution to the excited state is incorporated perturbatively rather than by solving the full excited-state eigenvalue problem.
-Instead of constructing the full Hamiltonian $\bar{H}^{0}_{\text{CCSD(T)(a)}}$, the Hamiltoninan $\bar{H}^{corr}_{\text{CCSD}}$ is constructed with the corrected T-amplitudes ($\hat T_{1}^{corr}$ and $\hat T_{2}^{corr}$) and then EOM-CCSD equations are solved.
-Then the ionization energy is corrected perturbatively through the so-called "star" correction.
-The correction of 3-internal intermediate ($\bar H_{mcik}^{\Delta}$) for the EOM-CCSD has to be also separately calculated and added.
-This approach reduces the overall scaling of IP-EOM calculations to $\mathcal{O}(n^6)$.
-The resulting method is denoted IP-EOM-CCSD(T)(a)*, with the "star" correction\cite{CCSD_star_1996, CCSD_star_1997, CCSDTA_2016} defined as follows,
+Instead of constructing the full similarity-transformed Hamiltonian $\bar{H}^{0}_{\text{CCSD(T)(a)}}$, the similarity-transformed Hamiltonian $\bar{H}^{\text{corr}}_{\text{CCSD}}$ is constructed using the corrected amplitudes ($T_{1}^{\mathrm{CCSD(T)(a)}}$ and $T_{2}^{\mathrm{CCSD(T)(a)}}$), and the EOM-CCSD equations are subsequently solved with the updated $\bar{H}$ intermediates.
+The ionization energy is then corrected perturbatively through the so-called ``star'' correction.
+The contribution of the ground-state triple amplitudes to the 3-internal intermediate ($\bar{H}_{mcij}^{\Delta}$) in the EOM-CCSD equations must also be computed separately and added to the remaining intermediates obtained from the singles and doubles amplitudes.
+This approach reduces the overall scaling of the EOM part to $\mathcal{O}(n^6)$.
+The resulting method is denoted IP-EOM-CCSD(T)(a)$^\ast$, with the ``star'' correction\cite{CCSD_star_1996, CCSD_star_1997, CCSDTA_2016} defined as follows,

 in which,